Best Way to Start a Midwifery Business

-f you’ve ever wanted to accomplish something major, you know that getting started can be a bit of a challenge.
+If you’ve ever wanted to accomplish something major, you know that getting started can be a bit of a challenge.
 Maybe you have some vague idea about what you want but no clue how to get it.
 Or perhaps you sit down to think about everything you have to do and get completely intimidated, freezing up and feeling incapable of taking the first step.
 This is a common experience, and it’s the reason so many people fall short of turning their dreams into reality.
 They try to eat the whole elephant in a single bite.

-One very important key to eating the elephant as it’s meant to be eaten is setting goals.
 People who know me personally or have worked with me in therapy know that I’m a big fan of goals.
 My life and work have provided me with enough evidence to confirm that human beings are capable of far more than we can even imagine.

 But in order to tap into our limitless potential, we have to know what it is we want to accomplish.
 Setting goals is an important practice for creating a meaningful, satisfying, successful life.
 And while the practice of goalsetting, in general, is important, there are certain ways to set goals that further increase the likelihood of success.
 A particularly powerful method of goal-setting uses the clever acronym SMART to guide the process of turning big dreams into reality.
 Once you’ve come up with a goal, check to be sure it meets the following criteria: